 Rainwater can be used for nearly any purpose that requires water.
 These include landscape use, stormwater control, wildlife and livestock watering, in-home use, and fire protection.

 Rainwater harvesting offers a small-scale best management practice to reduce stormwater runoff and the problems associated with it.
 By harvesting the rainfall and storing it, you can slowly release the water back into the soil, either through irrigation or direct application.
-The water then moves into groundwater table, providing a steady supply of water to local streams and rivers.
-This can help reduce erosion problems, while saving some water.
+The water then moves into groundwater table, providing water to local streams and rivers gradually and with higher quality from reduced contamination and erosion impacts.

 Rainwater is also good for plants because it is free of salts and other minerals that harm root growth.
 When using rainwater for landscape irrigation, it is critical to be as efficient as possible.
 This includes applying only the amount of water that the plants need and using drip irrigation.Rainwater harvesting_OR smart guide.pdfRainbarrel_guide_May2012.Ashland.pdfRain Harvest Systems Factsheet.JSWCD_21-08-10.pdf